TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/sensor_subsystem.md

 ~~~

 Since the diameter of a golf ball is about 1.68", the RGB camera will not have a problem detecting the golf ball because, from the furthest point on the gameboard, there will be around 30 pixels covering the golf ball on both the X and Y axes.

+### **Field of View**

+Based on the math provided in the above resolution section, it is known that the FOV of the camera is 98.97" at 6' away.
+Therefore, the FOV of the camera will be more than wide enough to encompass each fishing line because the width between the 2 furthest lines is 56".

 ### **Frame Rate**